jfauser1395/SpaceOfThoughts_Blog_Project/README.md

 # Alternatively use the automated setup

-After cloning the repo open the setup.sh file and comment out all packages that you already have installed on your machine and run:
+After cloning the repo open the setup.sh file and comment out all packages that you already have installed on your machine and run (change the path if necessary):

  ```
 chmod +x blog-project-web-development/SpaceOfThoughtsWebApp/SpaceOfThoughts.UI/setup.sh
 ./blog-project-web-development/SpaceOfThoughtsWebApp/SpaceOfThoughts.UI/setup.sh
  ```
- change the path if necessary.
+ once the second terminal pops up just confirm with `Y + Enter` and the application will start automatically.